Ready or Not?

 Guiding Change:

-Pain and Change: Change happens when the pain of staying the same is greater than the pain of changing.
+Knowing which changes are important to you helps decide what to do next.
+Change often happens when the pain of staying the same becomes worse than the pain of changing.

 Book: Happy Mind Happy Life - Dr Rangan Chatterjee 2022